artem-korolev/arch-on-zfs/README.md

 **/chiatmp** can be used for plotting Chia plots (it does not compress and does not log access to file system).
 [https://www.chia.net/](https://www.chia.net/)

+## To-do

+- adjust script to run in non-systemd environments

+- make processor detection and auto selection of micro architecture

+- select proper COMMON_FLAGS and kernel config for selected architecture (**-m**)

+## Contributors

 Open issue, if you have any question.